 No surprises here, but fecal retention complications are a very real thing.
 Denying your body its natural processes can take a toll on your health—specifically in the gut region.
 "Holding in bowel movements can be thought of as backed-up plumbing in your body," says Robert Segal, MD, co-founder of medical-test booking platform LabFinder.com.
 "The major problems associated with this are caused by fecal bacteria overload.
 Much of this gas-forming bacteria can result in abdominal pain due to gas overload and bloating."

 "The longer one holds in bowel movements, the harder the stool gets, and the more discomfort occurs." —Dr. Robert Segal

 So while holding it is uncomfortable, doing so can also mean bad news for your gut.
 After all, the buildup of gas and bloating is kindling for where more serious issues start.
 "It's behind functional motility disorders like IBS and constipation," says Dr. Segal, who adds that relief simply comes with passing those BMs.
 Holding it in for an extended period will only make things rougher for yourself.
 "The longer one holds in bowel movements, the harder the stool gets, and the more discomfort occurs," he says.
-All in all, it's no bueno.

 Free the feces and deal—here's how

 That oh-so-classic children's book Everyone Poops was written for a reason.
 All humans (and mammals, for that matter) have to do it.
 "For those who find defecating near or around your partner embarrassing, remind yourself that it's normal and that most people feel that way as a result of the socialization process we've been exposed to," Dr. Forshee says.